pyta-uoft/website/index.md

 spam++  # Error on this line
 ```

 f.
 You can't assign to literal in python.
 The variable name is always on the
-left-hand side.
+left-hand side of the equals sign.
 That is what gets assigned to.

-A literal is a string, number, tuple, list, dict, boolean, or None.

 ```python
 a = 12
 12 = a  # Error on this line
 ```

 g.
 Unindent does not match any outer indentation level.
 There might be spaces
 mixed in with your tabs.
-Try doing a search&replace to replace all tabs with
+Try doing a search-and-replace to replace all tabs with
 a few spaces.

 ```python